 To use the pot, you’ll also need a portable stove to heat up the broth.
-I use the Iwatani gas stove (purchase on Amazon), which heats up the pot very quickly.
-Plus, I sometimes use the stove to make proper stir fries when I host dinner parties.
+I use the Iwatani gas stove, which heats up the pot very quickly.
 Don’t forget the canned butane, which you can easily find at Walmart or Home Depot.

 Aside from the hot pot, be sure to prepare a slotted ladle on the side, so your guests can fish the cooked food out of the hot pot.

-This is actually a topic that I could write an entire post about, because there are so many ways to make a hot pot dipping sauce.
-To make things less confusing, I want to introduce three types of sauces.
+There are so many ways to make a hot pot dipping sauce.
+Here I want to introduce three types of sauces.

 Sesame paste based sauce

 This is the default hot pot sauce in northern China and it’s quite popular in other regions, too.
 It’s usually made with toasted sesame paste diluted with water, soy sauce, fermented tofu, fermented garlic chives (jiu cai hua), sesame oil, chopped cilantro, and green onions.